-Upon receipt of information of the commission of, or threat of a Clery classified crime being committed within a location treated as Clery geography, and on a case-by-case basis, the Director of Public Safety, in coordination with the Director of Facilities, will issue a Timely Warning of the crime and/or threat of criminal activity; request appropriate local law enforcement assistance if deemed appropriate; and activate E2Campus, the BRCTC emergency notification system.
-The purpose of the timely warning is to inform students of the criminal act or threat, and the degree of danger posed by the perpetrator(s).
+Upon receipt of information of the commission of, or threat of a Clery classified crime committed within or at a location designated as Clery geography, the Director of Public Safety, in coordination with the Director of Facilities, will issue a Timely Warning alerting the college community of the crime and/or threat of criminal activity; request appropriate local law enforcement assistance if deemed appropriate; and activate E2Campus, the BRCTC emergency notification system.
+The purpose of the timely warning is to inform students and staff of the criminal act or threat, and the degree of danger posed by the perpetrator(s).
 Additionally, the timely warning should help to prevent similar crimes from happening in the future by heightening the awareness of potential victims.
 It will be the coordinated decision of the Director of Public Safety and the Director of Facilities to activate the college's public address system as part of the timely warning process.
 If a victim(s) has been identified, that individual's personal information will be kept confidential to students, staff and faculty.
-Crimes reported to a pastoral or professional counselor, or information protected by accepted legal privilege, such as matters discussed via doctor/patient and attorney/client privileges, will be exempt from the reporting provisions of this policy, and provided the appropriate degree of protection from disclosure.
+Crimes reported to a pastoral or professional counselor, or information protected by Constitutional, or other accepted legal privilege, such as matters discussed via doctor/patient and attorney/client privileges, will be exempt from the reporting provisions of this policy, and provided the appropriate degree of protection from disclosure.